Skip to main content

 Contoso Air deployment rollout

-Now that the application is instrumented with Application Insights, navigate back to the contoso-air application in your web browser and chat with the AI assitant to generate some metrics.
+Now that the application is instrumented with Application Insights, navigate back to the contoso-air application in your web browser and chat with the AI assistant to generate some metrics.
 Once the metrics have been generated and collected by the OTel collector, you can view the application performance and usage metrics in the Azure portal.

 Navigate to the Application Insights resource in your resource group.

-Application Insights resource
+Application Insights overview

 tip

 If the Azure OpenAI endpoint does not appear in the application map, return to the Contoso Air website and chat with the AI assistant a bit more to generate some data.
-Then, in the Application Map, click the Refresh button.
+Then, in the Application Map, select the Refresh button.
 The map will update in real time and should now display the application connected to the Azure OpenAI endpoint, along with the request latency to the model endpoint.

 Application map

-Click on the Live Metrics tab to view the live metrics for the application.
+Select the Live Metrics tab to view the live metrics for the application.
 Here you can see incoming and outgoing requests, response times, and exceptions in real-time.

 Live metrics

-Application Insights resource
+Application Insights performance tab

 Feel free to explore the other features of Application Insights and see how you can use it to monitor and observe your applications.